-In fact, by treating the 5% as a return of capital, H M Revenue and Customs are simply delaying the point when the income withdrawn is potentially taxable, and this can catch out the unwary by causing a large amount to be classified as income in a single year, typically when the bond is surrendered.
+In fact, by treating the 5% as a return of capital, H M Revenue and Customs are simply delaying the point when the income withdrawn is treated as such for tax purposes, and this can catch out the unwary by causing a large amount to be classified as income in a single year, typically when the bond is surrendered.
 This is an example of how a life insurance investment bond can create a higher rate tax liability even for someone who is normally a basic rate taxpayer.